Katelyn-H/Katelyn-H.github.io/_posts/2019-09-16-my-introduction.md

 ---
 layout: post
-title: Heroes, Quilts, and Computers (Oh My!)
+title: Quilts, Computers, and Heroes (Oh My!)
 subtitle: More about me and what I hope to gain from this course.
 bigimg: /img/IMG_20190831_185438.jpg
 tags: [about me]